Skip to content

 This documentation belongs in AGENTS.md or equivalent instruction files, not in the prompt.
 It needs to persist across every agent session.

-The Tradeoff
+The tradeoff

 The rule of thumb: if you cannot describe the correct architectural pattern in code, the agent cannot infer it from your instructions.

-The steelman for skipping the hand-built foundation is real: for the right project, the upfront investment never pays back, and committing to a structure too early locks in choices you have not yet earned the right to make.
+The steelman for skipping the hand-built foundation is real.
+For the right project, the upfront investment never pays back, and committing to a structure too early locks in choices you have not yet earned the right to make.
 Foundation-first is the wrong call when:

 • The project is a throwaway prototype or spike.
 When the goal is to learn whether an idea is viable, the foundation is sunk cost — the code is meant to be discarded.
 Let the agent build the fastest path to a runnable answer, then rebuild on a foundation only if the idea survives — the prototype-before-optimizing ordering.

 • The architecture is genuinely unknown.
 If you cannot yet describe the correct pattern in code because the problem is unexplored, hand-building a foundation is premature architecture — you risk encoding the wrong invariants and forcing the agent to match a flawed exemplar.
-Explore first; codify the foundation once the shape is clear.
+Explore first, then codify the foundation once the shape is clear.

 • The project is small enough that drift never compounds.
 A single-module script or a few-hundred-line tool has no layer separation to protect — the same size threshold below which agent-driven greenfield setup stops paying back.
-The foundation's payoff scales with the volume of agent-written code that has to match it; below a threshold, the setup cost exceeds the correction cost it prevents.
+The foundation's payoff scales with the volume of agent-written code that has to match it.
+Below a threshold, the setup cost exceeds the correction cost it prevents.

 Example